joshbegley/nyt-latest/README.md

 `Israel is facing one of the most fateful choices it has ever had to make.`\
 https://nytimes.com/2024/04/26/opinion/israel-war-rafah-riyadh.html

 **‘Where’s Cricket?’
 Don’t Ask.
-Kristi Noem Defends Killing Her Dog.
-And a Goat.**\
+Kristi Noem Defends Killing Her Dog.**\
-`The South Dakota governor, seen as a potential vice-presidential pick, recounted the story of shooting her hunting dog, named Cricket, in a forthcoming book.`\
+`In a forthcoming book, the South Dakota governor, seen as a potential vice-presidential pick, tells of shooting her hunting dog.
+And a goat.`\
 https://nytimes.com/2024/04/26/us/politics/kristi-noem-dog-killing.html

 **For Fox News, Student Protests Are a Familiar Target**\